-The S7K Stand Up Putter has a very simple looking design and it starts at the top with a grip which weighs just 10 grams.
+The S7K Stand-Up Putter has a very simple-looking design, and it starts at the top with a grip that weighs just 10 grams.

-Made from EVA foam and not rubber (the same material is used as gym mats) the grip is very responsive to your hands.
+Made from EVA foam and not rubber (the same material used for gym mats) the grip is very responsive to your hands.

-If you use the reverse overlap grip technique you will notice there is a lot of flexibility when you move your wrists with the club in hand.
+If you use the reverse overlap grip technique, you will notice a lot of flexibility when you move your wrists with the club in hand.

 For “touch” golfers this EVA foam grip will prove to be a big hit but for straight, back and forward golf putters there might be too much lateral movement or “tolerance” on the putt.